Here’s what you need to know before sending money with Remitly vs TransferWise

 Launched in January 2011, the London-based finance startup provides affordable digital remittance services fast and conveniently.

 Developed by the same team that gave the world Skype, TransferWise is backed by well-known funders including Sir Richard Branson, Andreessen Horowitz, and Old Mutual Global Investors, and venture giant IVP.
-It is also authorized to operate in the UK by the relevant financial and legal authorities, so you will not be a victim of fraud by signing up with them.
+It is also authorized to operate in the UK by the relevant financial institutions and legal authorities, so you will not be a victim of fraud by signing up with them.

 TransferWise has the technical support and infrastructure it would need to back its operations and ensure prompt and long-term service delivery to you.